Gauge invariant quantum thermodynamics: consequences for the first law: Applications

 Note that this example is in deep contrast with the usual understanding met in quantum thermodynamics, where it is assumed that a unitary evolution does not involve heat~\cite{Alicki1979,Kieu2004,Binder2018,Landi2020}.
-Here, heat is linked with the delocalization of energy, which explains why it oscillates for a closed evolution where coherences change in time.
+However, as~mentioned, this is in perfect agreement with the notion of heat introduced for closed systems and the definition of quantum adiabatic processes~\cite{Bunin2011,Polkovnikov2008}.
+Therefore, our results provide a firm physical ground---the gauge invariance principle---upon which we can justify why heat in closed quantum systems is linked with the delocalization of energy, explaining its oscillations for a closed evolution, where coherences change in~time.